rdobrik/dfinity-agent/README.md

 https://github.com/dfinity/agent-rs
 </a>

-Currently we support query and update (call) operations with primitive types.
-Complex types support is in development.
+Currently we support query and update (call) operations with primitive types, arrays, option and principal type.
+Record and Variant types support is in development.

 ## License